-San Antonio Food Poisoning Attorneys
+San Antonio Food Poisoning Attorney

 Few people understand the risks and dangers of food poisoning.
-The CDC estimates that each year roughly 1 in 6 Americans (or 48 million people) gets sick, 128,000 are hospitalized, and 3,000 die of food-borne diseases.
-Many of these instances of foodborne illnesses are completely preventable by the food industry.
+The CDC estimates that each year roughly 1 in 6 Americans (or 48 million people) get sick, 128,000 are hospitalized, and 3,000 die of food-borne diseases.
+Many of these instances of food borne illnesses are completely preventable by the food industry.
 Instead, poor sanitary conditions in food processing plants, improper storage and handling, and other bad acts on behalf of the food industry cause many of people to get sick through no fault of their own.
 Some common questions regarding food poisoning include:

 What is Food Poisoning?